kistofe/Boss-Design/README.md

 _This sure does not look like a regular enemy, does it?
 (Shadow of the Colossus, Team ICO (2005))_

 ### General mistakes when designing a boss
->We've been learning that players in general want a game that rewards them for thinking and doesn't penalize them for meaningless randomness...
-We've been learning that players embrace a challenge and don't mind failing as long as the failure seems fair.
+>_We've been learning that players in general want a game that rewards them for thinking and doesn't penalize them for meaningless randomness...
+We've been learning that players embrace a challenge and don't mind failing as long as the failure seems fair._

    _Raphael van Lierop, founder and game director at The Long Dark studio Hinterland._

 **More HP, more difficulty**
-One of the most extended mistakes when designing Bosses is to think that increasing the amount of HP they have, will instantly increase its difficulty.
+One of the most extended mistakes when designing Bosses, is to think that increasing the amount of HP they have, will instantly increase its difficulty.
 In some way, it does, but what we are doing here is creating **artificial difficulty**, which does not improve the gaming experience of the player in any sense.

 Combats with this kind of bosses tend to result tedious and repetitive to the player, which is something designers should avoid.

+**How to fix this?:** Bosses surely have to last enough in alive in order to show their strategies to the player, however, only increasing its HP is not an optimal way to achieve it.
+Try adding some original gimmick to the Boss that takes the player by surprise and breaks the monotony.

 **Strange gimmicks not explained to the player**
 A classic mistake among unexperienced designers is to think that anything goes when talking about originality.
 When designing, in this case, a Boss, we all try to be different from the rest and try to come up with a great idea to blow up the players mind.
 This is a dangerous moment, because it is easy to jump from a good, original idea, into something completely the opposite.